 What’s Up with the Dome?

-Domes show up everywhere, from capitol buildings to igloos.
-They rose to popularity as homes in the early 20th century, especially in the 1950s after Buckminster Fuller patented his famous geodesic dome home design.
-But “popularity” is relative.
-Whether because society wasn’t ready for them or their round shape presented too much of a challenge to builders, dome homes never gained momentum.
-They’re stuck somewhere in the housing hierarchy between traditional homes and non-traditional housing cousins like the earthship or yurt.
+Whether society wasn’t ready for them or their round shape presented too much of a challenge to builders, dome homes never gained momentum.
+These days, they’re stuck somewhere in the housing hierarchy between traditional homes and non-traditional housing cousins like earthships, yurts, and rondettes.
 You might see domes in neighborhoods without HOAs, but more often, dome homes live on the outskirts where zoning and building codes are less stringent.

 Geodesic vs. Monolithic

-When we first rented the dome we’re in now, we were curious as to why the builder kept saying “geodesic” before “dome.”
-It’s a lot of extra syllables to say, and aren’t all dome homes geodesic?
+When we first rented the dome we’re in now, we were curious about why the builder kept saying “geodesic” before “dome.”
+It’s a lot of extra syllables, and aren’t all dome homes geodesic?
 Nope.

 There are two main types of dome homes.
-Monolithic dome homes are generally fortresses of concrete and polyurethane foam sprayed over special round forms, and geodesic dome homes are made of triangular panels bolted together.
-If you’re staring at a dome right now and wondering which it is, the underlying triangles of the geodesic dome will be visible to the eye, while a monolithic dome looks smooth like a mushroom cap.
+Monolithic dome homes are generally fortresses of concrete and polyurethane foam sprayed over round forms.
+Geodesic dome homes are made of triangular panels.
+If you’re staring at a dome right now and wondering which it is, the triangles of the geodesic dome will be visible to the eye, while a monolithic dome looks smooth like a mushroom cap.

-The geodesic dome is our personal preference for two reasons: construction is less specialized, and they look less bubble-like.
+The geodesic dome is our personal preference for two reasons: construction is less specialized, and they look less like bubbles.

-On the flipside, monolithic domes have the reputation of being more sealed against the elements and less prone to leaks.
-Either type of dome home is a strong as a bunker, which brings us to our next section…
+On the flipside, monolithic domes have the reputation for being more sealed against the elements and less prone to leaks.
+Either type of dome home is as strong as a bunker, which brings us to our next section…

 Top 3 Reasons to Go Dome

 1. Safety!
-Being round makes dome homes nearly impervious to wind, including tornado- and hurricane-force gusts.
-Depending on your building materials, a dome home can also be fire resistant (helpful if your area is wildfire prone).
+Being round makes dome homes nearly impervious to wind, including tornado and hurricane gusts.
+Depending on your building materials, windows, and doors, a dome home can be fire resistant (helpful if your area is wildfire prone like ours).

-If weight is applied to the dome, like snow or a tree, it won’t cave in like a traditional house because the outer shell of a dome home supports itself.
-This also means the sky’s the limit on how you design your interior, since bearing walls aren’t necessary.
+If weight is applied to the dome, like snow or a tree, it won’t cave in like a traditional house because the outer shell of a dome home distributes load evenly.
+It also supports itself, which means the sky’s the limit on how you design your interior, since bearing walls aren’t necessary to support the shell.

 Buckminster Fuller was a deep thinker who imbued dome homes with his philosophy whether we like it or not, including ephemeralization.
-Put oversimply, this is the concept that society will be able to perpetually do more and more with less and less.
-In one way, it’s resistance to the fact that earth’s resources are finite.
-With domes, ephemeralization can play out with the use of recycled, salvaged and repurposed materials.
+Put oversimply, this is the concept that society can perpetually do more and more with less and less: a kind of resistance to the fact that earth’s resources are finite because the applications of recycling are infinite.
+For movie examples, think about the costumes in Mad Max or Kevin Costner drinking his own pee pee in Waterworld.
+With domes, ephemeralization can play out less traumatically with the use of recycled, salvaged, and repurposed materials.

-While you’re free to make your dome’s interior from fresh-out-of-the-box materials, a true domie will cruise Craigslist and consignment shops for creative solutions to features from countertops to flooring.
-They’ll mill the timber cleared to build the dome to use in staircases, cabinetry, moldings and mantles.
+While you’re free to make your dome’s interior from fresh-out-of-the-box materials, a true domie will cruise Craigslist and consignment shops for creative solutions to fixtures, doors and countertops.
+They’ll mill any timber they cleared for use in staircases, cabinetry, moldings, and mantles.

-If you’re into responsible, efficient living on a non-tiny scale and enjoy DIY projects, a dome may be right for you.
+If you’re into responsible, efficient-but-not-necessarily-tiny living and enjoy DIY, a dome may be right for you.

 3. Just plain good energy.
 Light multiplies on the internal angles of a dome.
 Plants love it.
-Combine that with elements like natural wood, stone, creative use of rescued building materials and the fact that no two rooms look alike, and you have magic energy.
+Musicians say the acoustics are divine.
+Combine that with elements like natural wood, stone, creative use of rescued building materials, and the fact that no two rooms look alike, and you have magical energy.

-Of course, not all domes are funky, arty delights.
-Like any home, they can be too dark or have weird juju.
-But for some reason, the flow of a round house makes it harder to be gloomy.
+Like any home, some domes can be too dark or have weird juju, but for some reason, the flow of a round house makes it harder to feel gloomy.
 Not something that can be put into words.

-If you’re a sensitive, energy-aware human, step into a dome to see if the round thing is your thing.
+If you’re a sensitive, energy-aware human, step into a dome to see if round is your thing.

 Are Dome Cons Really Cons?